What is NLP

 With Others – NLP provides a number of keys to unlock the structure underpinning communication.
 Through recognising patterns in language and behaviour (both within ourselves and others) we can ensure we communicate with transparency, thus creating rapportful relationships, with shared outcomes.
 Adopting the core attitudes of NLP will nurture curiosity and openness to explore possibilities, challenging ideas not individuals, seeking solutions not obstacles, developing behavioural flexibility and creating rather than limiting choices.
 If, as NLP suggests, we truly respond to our internal representations of the world we are experiencing then our perception is our reality.
 Opening our minds to the fact that there could be any number of realities co-existing at any one time dependent on “the experiencer” creates a wealth of options relating to how we might choose to think of and respond to others

 mBIT extends our NLP Practice…

-The field of NLP is growing and developing fast, please visit our mBraining link to find out about mBIT a methodology which has emerged from the world of NLP. mBraining is an applied neuroscience offering a fresh approach to creating generative wisdom more about mBIT can be discovered HERE.
+The field of NLP is growing and developing fast, please visit the mBraining link to find out about mBIT a methodology which has emerged from the world of NLP. mBraining is an applied neuroscience offering a fresh approach to creating generative wisdom more about mBIT can be discovered HERE.
 As an mBIT Trainer and Master Coach I am passionate about applying and sharing this modality.